StoicBliss/geg-flight-bot/README.md

 ### 🚦 Intelligent Demand Strategy
 * **Surge Score:** Analyzes incoming flight volume for the next hour to recommend a strategy (`Stay Downtown`, `Head to Cell Lot`, or `GO NOW`).
-* **Weather Integration:** factors in rain/snow data from OpenWeatherMap to predict demand surges.
+* **Weather Integration:** Factors in rain/snow data from OpenWeatherMap to predict demand surges.
 * **Navigation:** Includes a one-tap button to navigate directly to the **GEG Cell Phone Waiting Lot**.

 ### ✈️ Real-Time Flight Boards